The Penrose Property with a Cosmological Constant: Conclusion

 \subsection{Acknowledgements}

 I am grateful to Maciej Dunajski, Roger Penrose, Harvey Reall, Paul Tod, and Claude Warnick for useful discussions and to Michael Cameron for his help with the figures.
-I am also grateful to St. John's College, Cambridge for their support through a College Scholarship from the Todd/Goddard Fund.
+I would also like to thank the anonymous referees for their extremely helpful comments.
+I am supported St. John's College, Cambridge for their support through a College Scholarship from the Todd/Goddard Fund.